riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 ## 5 Conclusion and further development

-In conclusions we can say that the initial sequential version of the library is already pretty optimized in terms of performance, so that for operations between small tensors we cannot see so much difference, we can get a considerable improvement only if we perform operations between tensors that has great dimensions.
+In conclusions, we can say that the initial sequential version of the library is already pretty optimized in terms of performance, so that for operations between small tensors we cannot see so much difference, we can get a considerable improvement only if we perform operations between tensors that has great dimensions.

 One further development could be using better performing library for multi-threading instead the standard thread (i.e. boost).